V (2009 TV series): Ratings

-The pilot episode which aired on November 3, 2009, garnered 14.3 million viewers and scored a 5.2 rating among 18- to 49-year-olds, making it the highest debut of the 2009–10 season.
+The pilot episode, which aired on November 3, 2009, garnered 14.3 million viewers and scored a 5.2 rating among 18- to 49-year-olds, making it the highest debut of the 2009–10 season.
 The first four episodes of the first season averaged 9.75 million viewers and a 3.4 rating among 18- to 49-year-olds, ranking 34th in the television season.
-The remainder of season 1 began airing in March 2010, and by the end of the second half of the season the average viewer count had dropped to 5.72 million viewers and a 2.3 18–49 rating, ranking 89th.
+The remainder of season one began airing in March 2010, and by the end of the second half of the season, the average viewer count had dropped to 5.72 million viewers and a 2.3 18–49 rating, ranking 89th.

 The second season averaged 6.93 million viewers per episode and had an average 18–49 rating of 2.5, ranking 75th for the 2010–11 season.

 In the UK, the show premiered on the premium channel Syfy.
-The original broadcast of the pilot was seen by 481,000 viewers and was the most watched show for the network for its entire first season.
-The second season premiered to 401,000 viewers, again becoming #1 for the network.
+The original broadcast of the pilot was seen by 481,000 viewers and was the most-watched show for the network for its entire first season.
+The second season premiered to 401,000 viewers, again becoming number one for the network.
 In October 2010, when the show debuted on the free-to-air channel Channel One, it gained even higher ratings.
 The pilot episode garnered 541,000 viewers (and 338,000 for the repeat viewing two days later).
-The show remained the channel's number one show for several weeks, and was in the channel's top 3 for the entirety of its first season.
+The show remained the channel's number-one show for several weeks, and was in the channel's top three for the entirety of its first season.